beloof/genetic_algorithm_car/README.md

 5. **Diversity in Reproduction**:
    - Adjust reproduction logic to discourage identical individuals and maintain population diversity.

-6. **Bug fixes and Code Clean up**:
+6. **Bug Fixes and Code Cleanup**:
-   - My code still lacks comments and docstrings, there also is some junk code to be removed/updated.
+   - Add comments and docstrings, and remove or update junk code.

 ---